ahmedesmail07/interviews-recap/README.md

 ---

+---

+## Contributing

+This guide is designed to be a living document.
+Feel free to:

+- Add new technologies and frameworks
+- Update links and resources
+- Improve explanations and examples
+- Add industry-specific knowledge

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

-_This guide covers the essential concepts and skills required for Senior Python Developer positions.
-From my point of view, it may only work for me, but if you need to update it, feel free to do it._
+*This guide covers the essential concepts and skills required for Senior Python Developer positions.
+From my point of view, it may only work for me, but if you need to update it, feel free to do it.*